WILMINGTON, Delaware (AP) — When the shots rang out — "pop, pop, pop," and then a thunder roll of gunfire — Maria Williams hit the floor.

 The community, meanwhile, is pressing forward on its own.

-Derrick Reed, owner of His Image Barber Lounge near Wilmington's Little Italy, began holding sessions for teens at his shop on Monday evenings.
-He calls the program Born for Brothers.
+Derrick Reed, who owns His Image Barber Lounge near Wilmington's Little Italy, began holding sessions for teens at his shop on Monday evenings.

 "The craziest thing about it is, these kids are accepting it," William Rollins said.
 "Like, they're accepting going to jail for life.
 They're accepting getting put in the grave.
 But they don't realize the effect that they do to everybody else around them."

-Associated Press writer Allen G. Breed in Raleigh, North Carolina, contributed to this report.
+Associated Press writer Allen G. Breed contributed to this report.